-wing is a layout of the response sheet used by each CPC member during the evaluation of cation to assist in the application selection decision process.
+The following is a layout of the response sheet used by each CPC member during the evaluation of each application to assist in the application selection decision process.

 Date Name

-Application on Number #2022
+Application Number #2023 -

-12.1 Prir nary Qualifications
+12.1 Primary Qualifications

 12.1.1 Two-Page summary Eligibility

-sibility: The following questions must be answered "Yes" to evaluate the proposals eligibility final approval:
+Eligibility: The following questions must be answered "Yes" to evaluate the proposals eligibility for final approval:

-2. Project Summary was submitted using the "Summary Project Form" Project Summary was received by deadline date Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart)
+- 1. Project Summary was submitted using the "Summary Project Form" - 2.
+Project Summary was received by deadline date. - 3.
+Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) .

 12.1.2 CPA Project Application Criteria

-2.3.4.5.6.
+- 1. Project Application (Application) was submitted using the "CPA Project Application Form". - 2.
+Application was received by deadline date. - 3.
+Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) . - 4.
+If a Historic Preservation project, has written approval from Groton Historical Commission.

-12.2 Scc with the amount clearly stated from an authorized party.
+As per MA General Law Chapter 44B, proposed historic projects that are not on the structures listed on the state's registry of historic places require a determination by the Groton Historic Commission that the proposed project is of historic significance.

-h major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).
+- 5. The applicant has site control or the written consent of the property owner to submit an application. - 6.
+A detailed management plan includes schedule, key milestones, project manager, list of consultants. - 7.
+Application includes a minimum of one professional quote. - 8.
+Application involving non-CPA funds (supplemental funding) includes a statement of commitment with the amount clearly stated from an authorized party.

-Function:
+12.2 Scoring

-12.2.1 Meets goals and objectives laid out in current Master Plan and Open Space and Recreation
+Each major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).

-1. Plan 1 = Project not included in a Town plan.
-5 = Project explicitly called out in a Town plan.
+12.2.1 Function:

-2.
+- Meets goals and objectives laid out in current Master Plan and Open Space and Recreation Plan 1 = Project not included in a Town plan.
+5 = Project explicitly called out in a Town plan. - 2.
+Multiple funding sources: 1 = No non-Groton CPA funding, 3 = 25% non-Groton CPA funding, 5 = 50 % or more non-Groton CPA funding.